Traveling Cable Hand Warmers

 Notes

-For step-by-step instructions on how to do each of the following cable stitches please check out our Cable Tutorial.
+For step-by-step instructions on how to do each of the following stitches please check out our Cable Tutorial.

 Left Cross (LC): Slip 3 knit stitches to cable stitch holder and hold in front of work, p1 from left hand needle, k3 from cable stitch holder.